anupmm/Turtle-Python/README.md

 # Python Turtle Graphics

-Hi guys this repo contains all of the source code for my video overview on the python turtle graphics library.
-Each python file contains one of the examples I went over in the video
+Hi guys this repo aims to create a text based python tool to draw simple geometric shapes using basic commands in Python Turtle.